 Places to stay in Nature’s Valley and Stormsrivier

 There are no resorts or hotels in Nature’s Valley, but there are some self-catering and bed and breakfast accommodations which you can find through Airbnb or safarinow.
 I would only recommend staying here if you truly want to get off the grid and don’t mind out-dated, rustic accommodations.

 Stormsrivier does have a few options, like the extravagant Fernery Lodge & Chalets right in the middle of the foliage, surrounded only by flora and fauna, a 30m waterfall and the Sandrift River gorge to admire every day.
 Definitely the top pick for nature lovers and hikers.
-Armagh Country Lodge & Spa is aptly located on Fynbos Avenue and you will find the indigenous plant everywhere you look.
+Tsitsikhaya Lodge is aptly located on Fynbos Avenue and you will find the indigenous plant everywhere you look.
 It has an old African feel and while the staff are friendly, it could do with a little make over.
 This area of the Garden Route is also known for the thrill-seekers and therefore has an abundance of B&Bs and Backpackers.

 How to travel the Garden Route (including maps!)

 While there are options for buses, trains and tours, I would highly recommend hiring a car for your journey.
 If you do want a guided trip, I would suggest hiring a guide at each destination instead of one for the complete trip.

 When you have your own car, you will be able to pull over to all the little stores along the way and your experience will be much richer.
 If you do not like driving, a guided tour might be the next best option as the bus and train will not give you instant access to all the little towns and villages along the way.
 Although, I do have a passion for train travel and have boarded the famous Blue Train in South Africa which I thoroughly enjoyed.

 Where to start driving on the Garden Route (with different routes to Mossel Bay)